maziyank/legal-annotation/README.md

 ### Dataset

-We also collect some piece of law text as test case.
+We also collect some piece of law text as test case with manually extracted citation.
 Please see `dataset` folder.

 ### Test Case